Choose your settings

 Remember, no matter what your situation is, and no matter what you’re looking to achieve, it’s never too early to start saving for a down payment.

-There are many ways to help make your dream of becoming a homeowner a reality.
-For example, you can buy property with your family or friends, rent out a part of your future residence or even decide to live in a multigenerational home.
-In any case, turn to people with experience to help answer your questions and guide you along the way.
-Buying a home is important—don't take a gamble on it!
+There are many ways to help make your goal of becoming a homeowner a reality.
+For example, you can buy property with family or friends, rent out a part of your future residence or choose to live in a multigenerational home.
+For example, you can buy property with family or friends, rent out a part of your future residence or even choose to live in a multigenerational home.
+No matter what, you can always reach out to a financial advisor for guidance and support.

-* Minimum down payment amount based on the home's purchase price.
+* In the examples provided, calculations are based on the property purchase price.

-If the purchase price of your home is $500,000 or less, the minimum down payment is 5%.
+If the purchase price of your home is $500,000 or less, the minimum down payment is 5% of the purchase price.

-If the purchase price of your home is $1 million or more, the minimum down payment is 20%.
+If the purchase price of your home is $1.5 million or more, the minimum down payment is 20% of the purchase price.